Bei-Jin-lab/24-S2-2-C-Interactive/Meetings/Shadow/Shadow Meeting week3.md

 - Time: 9 Aug, 12:00-13:00
 - Online
 - Scribe: Bei Jin
-- Describe: Discussion of issues with the landing page, feedback from the audit 1.
-Team members ask questions to tutor and get the answers.
+- Describe: Introduce the project progress of the past two weeks to each other and give some suggestions.

 **Attendees:**
 - Bei Jin